 So celebrate the little milestones along the way.
 Forgive your setbacks.
 Realize that slashing your other three tires because you got a flat doesn’t make a lot of sense, and keep going.

 So, let’s Hit the “Reset” Button!!
 If you chose a word of the year, what’s your experience been so far?
 What’s happened?
 What hasn’t happened?
-And most important, how is opening you up?
-Share away and let’s do some celebrating and reconnecting!
+And most important, how is it opening you up?

 Oh, and if you want to grab my Word-Of-The-Year Discovery Tool, it’s here for the taking.